mlhartme/stool/client/documentation.md

 #### Description

 Removes the stage, i.e. deletes it from the respective server.
-This includes docker images, containers, and log files.
+This includes Docker images, containers, and log files.
 If the current project it attached to this stage, the attachment is removed as well.

 Reports an error if the stage is up.
-In this case, stop the stage first or invoke with `-stop`.
+In this case, stop the stage first or invoke the command with `-stop`.

 Before actually removing anything, this command asks if you really want to remove the stage.
 You can suppress this interaction with the `-batch` option.